 Pentatonic Training Goal

-Here's the A flat Major scale in P1.
-It's the G scale form moved up one fret.
-This scale has 2 tones on string 3.
-The G on string 4 can also be played on the string 3, behind the root, which would put 2 tones on string 4.
-This is your choice.
-Try both.
-A flat is the "opposite" of A Major.
-A Major has 3 sharps (F♯, C♯, G♯).
-In A flat, the F, C, & G are naturals.
-In A flat, all of the flats (B♭, E♭, A♭, D♭) are naturals in the key of A Major.
-Play the scale, academically, as shown in the tab.
+Here's the E♭ Major scale in P1.
+It's the 41 scale form moved up one fret.
+E flat is the "opposite" of E Major.
+E Major has 4 sharps (F♯, C♯, G♯, D♯).
+In E flat, the F, C, G, & D are naturals.
+In E flat, all of the flats (B♭, E♭, A♭) are naturals in the key of E Major.
+Opposites!
+Play the scale, alpha-order, as shown in the tab.
 This scale form can be played in this manner, in every position, and thus every key.
+Run the list.
+Get creative.
+Play in a new key.
+Train.
+Jam.
+Repeat.